-Cartridge/ Canister A container with a filter, sorbent, or catalyst, or combination of these items, which removes specific contaminants from the air passed through the container.
+Cartridge/Canister A container with a filter, sorbent, or catalyst, or combination of these items, which removes specific contaminants from the air passed through the container.
 Don To put on one's respiratory protection equipment.
 Immediately Dangerous to Life or Health (IDLH) An atmosphere that poses an immediate threat to life, would cause irreversible adverse health effects, or would impair an individual's ability to escape from a dangerous atmosphere.
 Occupational Exposure Limit (OEL) A health-based work place standard to protect workers from adverse exposure.
-These are based on eight-hour Time Weighted Average (TWA), 15-minute TWA (Short Term Exposure Limits [STEL]), or other applicable standards as described by OSHA or the American Conference of Governmental Industrial Hygienists (ACGIH).
-The OELs are the lowest value obtained by comparing the OSHA Permissible Exposure Limit (PEL) to the ACGIH Threshold Limit Value (TLV) (10 CFR 851.23, Safety and Health Standards).
-Occupational Hazard A chemical or biological agent in the workplace having a recognized potential to cause detrimental effects to humans.
+These are based on 8-Hour Time Weighted Average (TWA), 15-minute TWA (Short Term Exposure Limits [STEL]), or other applicable standards as described by OSHA or the American Conference of Governmental Industrial Hygienists (ACGIH).
+The OELs are the lowest value obtained by comparing the OSHA Permissible Exposure Limit (PEL) to the ACGIH Threshold Limit Value (TLV) (10 CFR 851.23[9], Safety and Health Standards).

+APPENDIX A Acronyms and Definitions (Page 2 of 2)

+Occupational Health Hazard A chemical or biological agent in the workplace having a recognized potential to cause detrimental effects to humans.
 Respirator Issuer/Cleaner An employee who issues and/or cleans respiratory protective equipment.

-APPENDIX A Acronyms and Definitions

-Respirator Qualified A worker is deemed respirator qualified when he/she has completed respirator training, is determined physically fit by medical, and received and passed a fit test when required for negative pressure.
+Respirator Qualified A worker is deemed respirator qualified when he/she has completed respirator training, is determined physically fit by medical, and received and passed a fit test when required for negative pressure respirators.
 Respirator User An employee who is medically qualified and trained in the need, use, and limitations of the respiratory protective equipment.
-Respiratory Protection Program Administrator An employee who is medically qualified and trained in the need, use, and limitations of the respiratory protective equipment.
+Respiratory Protection Program Administrator An individual who is responsible for administration or oversight of the Respiratory Protection Program.
 Seal Check An action conducted by the Respirator User each time a respirator is donned and periodically while in use to determine if the respirator is properly sealed to the face.